 From the glacier, we could see the headlamps of the parties in front of us slowly making their way up into the darkness.
 We followed suit and made our way slowly up a steep, snowy, south face.
 Despite the headlamps ahead, the dull outline of looming mountains reminded us of where we were and the task we had ahead of us.
 That, combined with the knowledge that we were still in the earliest and easiest stage of our climb made me feel alone, uneasy, and yes, a little scared.
 There was something else though – the excitement of the unknown, perhaps.
 Whatever it was, it kept me going.

 Oddly, as the slope got steeper and the air got thinner, I felt more energized.
 We even passed one of the parties.
 By 4:00 AM the blackness looming over our heads started to turn ever so slightly grey.
-The ridge loomed above us, and while it didn’t look far, we also knew that things always take far more energy at altitude.
+The ridge mocked us from above, and while it didn’t look far, we also knew by then that things always take far more energy at altitude.
 We slogged on.

 As the sun slipped up over the eastern horizon, we couldn’t help but feel a renewed surge of energy.
 Of course, a surge of energy at 5700 m looks a lot like more slogging.
 When we finally gained the ridge, the views were stunning.
 As a person who grew up near mountains, I confess to taking them for granted.
 But the mountains of Ladakh were nothing like the mountains of Canada.
 Ladakh is brown and dry, and unforgiving, and as we looked around at the brown mountains capped with ice, we were amazed and humbled to be in the midst of this harsh landscape.